Matt Smith, The Doctor

 Steven Moffat, Head Writer

 Steven Moffat is a BAFTA-award winning writer whose career in television has spanned more than twenty years and produced some of the UK's best-loved television dramas in that time.
-But more than that, he is a Doctor Who fan who has just been handed his dream job: being in charge of the world's most iconic drama series.
+But more than that, he is a Doctor Who fan who has just been handed his dream job: being in charge of the world's most iconic drama series."I suppose I could say the reason I started working in TV is because I was such a huge fan of Doctor Who," explains Steven.

 "I was absolutely fascinated and thrilled by the show.
 I wanted to know how the TARDIS disappeared, how all the special effects worked and why the Doctor changed.
 As a viewer you want to know why he looks different; it's a show that compels you to look behind the scenes.
 In fact, over the years I think I've bought every single issue of Doctor Who Magazine since it launched."